MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 The consonant and vowel inventories of Exwachil are outlined in the following two sections in terms of both the IPA and the romanization.
 If the symbols used to represent a phoneme in the IPA and the romanization are the same, they are not repeated; otherwise, the IPA symbols are on the left, and the symbols used in the romanization are on the right in angle brackets.

-The romanization is basically phonetic, with the only correspondences of note being that /ŋ/ and /x/ are written using their IPA symbols. ⟨ŋ⟩ and ⟨x⟩ were chosen over the more common ⟨ng⟩ and ⟨kh⟩/⟨ch⟩ to prevent the necessity of /ŋg/ being written as ⟨ngg⟩ and the existence of the trigraphs ⟨ngw⟩ and ⟨khw⟩/⟨chw⟩ to represent the single phonemes /ŋʷ/ and /xʷ/.
+The romanization is basically phonetic, with the only correspondence of note being that /x/ is written using its IPA symbol.
+This was chosen over the more common representation of ⟨kh⟩ predominantly for aesthetic reasons, as well as to prevent the existence of the trigraph ⟨khw⟩ for the single phoneme /xʷ/.
+This usage of ⟨x⟩ for /x/ is also found in the Latin alphabets for Ajerbaijani and the Kurdish languages.

 ### A.B.
 Consonants